bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/README.md

 ### As this is a project that you have written before, do not use past code.
 It will not benefit yourself at all in the long run.

 **NOTE:** For the **UI tests**, code has been provided in the project that will use mock data in order to avoid making network calls.
 There are a few comments that show where code has been added to support this feature.
 You may disregard those parts when debugging the app.
+Also, there are two threads with messages that will load every time the app runs but the threads and messages you create will not persist. **This is normal and should not be regarded as a bug.**

 The requirements for this project are as follows: